 · Sector, market cap, and risk associated with the stock

-· Key metrics such as PE ratio, PB ratio, dividend yield in addition to sector PE ratio, sector PB ratio, and sector dividend yield that helps easy comparison of the stock with the industry it belongs to
+· Key metrics such as PE ratio, PB ratio, and dividend yield in addition to sector PE ratio, sector PB ratio, and sector dividend yield that help easy comparison the stock with the industry it belongs to

 Simply put, the overview tab encompasses the details in the other tabs but in a concise manner.
 Now, let’s take a detailed look at all the other tabs of a Stock Page.

-The 'Financials' tab of a Stock Page contains the financial statements—Income Statement, Balance Sheet, and Cashflow Statement—of the company for 4 yrs.
-You can either view these on the go or download them for further reference.
-Again, you need to be a Pro member to take the financials offline.
+The 'Financials' tab of a Stock Page contains the company's financial statements—Income Statement, Balance Sheet, and Cashflow Statement—for 4 yrs.
+You can view these on the go or download them for further reference.
+Again, you must be a Pro member to take the financials offline.

 What’s more, you can see both Quarterly and Annual views of the financials in 3 modes:

-The annual view of the financials also allows you to compare key metrics and ratios such as the market share, current ratio, and debt to equity ratio of the stock compared to that of the sector as a whole.
+The annual view of the financials also allows you to compare key metrics and ratios such as the stock's market share, current ratio, and debt to equity ratio compared to that of the sector as a whole.

-When you are done evaluating the company’s financials, you can compare the stock with the competitors in the 'Peers' tab.
-The parameters available for comparison are Valuation ratios, Technical indicators, and Forecast.
+When you evaluate the company’s financials, you can compare the stock with the competitors in the 'Peers' tab.
+The parameters available for comparison are Valuation ratios, Technical indicators, and Forecasts.
 If you want to compare the stock price with those of its competitors or any others, you can do so in the Price Comparison section.
-You can also customise the timeline of the comparison.
+You can also customize the timeline of the comparison.

-Next up is the 'Holdings' tab that gives insights into promoters and institutional holdings trend.
+Next up is the 'Holdings' tab that gives insights into promoters and institutional holdings trends.
 Besides, you can also gauge the stock based on its Shareholding Pattern and History for various quarters.
-This information is vital to understand promoters’ and key institutions’ interest in the stock and a change in their holdings.
+This information is vital to understanding promoters’ and key institutions’ interest in the stock and a change in their holdings.

 Then you have the 'News' tab that throws up all the recent developments that have happened in the country or the economy that impact the stock.

-Finally, you can keep track of the stock’s dividends, corporate actions, legal orders and other announcements in the 'Events' section.
-This section also displays the dividend trend and the dividend yield of the stock.
+Finally, you can keep track of the stock’s dividends, corporate actions, legal orders, and other announcements in the 'Events' section.
+This section also displays the stock's dividend trend and dividend yield.

 2. Mutual Funds Pages